On this page:

 Andrew is an active volunteer and dedicated to supporting his community.
 He's the head coach for the girl's section at Matlock Juniors Rugby Club and was a Non-Executive Director for Ashgate Hospicecare, north-east Derbyshire’s largest end-of-life care provider, for six years.

-Hannah is a partner and Head of the Not-for-Profit sector at RSM, one of the leading global accounting firms, working with local and national charities and educational institutions.
-She advises on assurance, financial reporting and governance.
-Hannah sits on RSM’s Partnership Council, looking out for partner wellbeing.
+Hannah is an audit partner and Head of the Not-for-Profit and Public Sector at RSM, one of the leading global accounting firms, specialising in working with charities and educational institutions.
+She advises on assurance, financial reporting and governance, and regularly delivers trustee training.
+Hannah previously sat on RSM’s Partnership Council, looking out for partner wellbeing, for four years.

 Hannah is also an executive sponsor for Equality, Diversity and Inclusion and chairs the Diversity and Inclusion Steering Group for RSM, joining the Stroke Association Board with an enthusiasm to make a difference.